Fondation Lucie et André Chagnon

 assets

-Endowed with a capital of $1.4 billion when it launched its activities in 2000, the Lucie and André Chagnon Foundation today holds assets in excess of $2 billion.
+Endowed with a capital of $1.4 billion when it launched its activities in 2000, our foundation today holds assets in excess of $2 billion.
 It is a private foundation that was created through a final donation from the Chagnon family.
-Its revenue may not be used for the personal benefit of any of its members or directors.
+Its revenue may not be used for the personal benefit of any its members or directors.

 Learn more